akodali1/Data-to-decision-class/WorstPlotsContest.md

 -   In a pie chart, all of the data must add up to 100 percent, but it only does 86 percent in this case.
+-   It is difficult to read the angles and measure varaibles which might lead to missing some important information.
 -   Matching the colors in the labels to slices is a difficult task.
 -   The color of one segment is quite close to the color of the other segments, making it difficult to distinguish between them.